What is podiatric medicine?

 Residencies in podiatric medicine

-As in medical schools, most podiatric medical school graduates continue their education by participating in a podiatric residency program.
-These programs are at least twelve months in length, except; those in Podiatric Surgical Residencies that are two or three years long.
+As in medical schools, most podiatric medical school graduates continue their educations by participating in a podiatric residency program.
+These programs are at least twelve months in length, except those in Podiatric Surgical Residencies, which are two or three years long.
 Residency training programs fall into one of four categories: Rotating Podiatric Residency (RPR), Primary Podiatric Medical Residency (PPMR, Podiatric Orthopedic Residency (POR), and Podiatric Surgical Residency (PSR).
 Podiatric residencies are conducted in accredited teaching hospitals where residents can broaden their skills by rotations including anesthesiology, internal medicine, radiology, general surgery, plastic surgery, orthopedics, emergency room, vascular surgery, and pediatrics.
 A computerized match system for applicants and residency openings (CASPR) is similar to that in medicine.

 Other information sources